cmangos/mangos-classic/README.md

 # C(ontinued)-MaNGOS -- README

-This file is part of the Continued-MaNGOS Project
+This file is part of the CMaNGOS Project.
+See AUTHORS file for Copyright information

 ## Welcome to C(ontinued)-MaNGOS